sparkletron/righteous_tentacle_colecovision/README.md

   date: 2023.03.01

   details: Reverse engineer original PCB to create a schematic and functional replacment board.
+This only includes the NTSC system.

   license: MIT